israeltn/Agent-Red-BlueTeam-AI-Security-via-Fine-Tuned-SLMs/README.md

 As Large Language Models (LLMs) transition from experimental chat interfaces to autonomous agents with system access, the attack surface has expanded exponentially.
 Vulnerabilities like **Direct & Indirect Prompt Injection**, **Jailbreaking**, and **Excessive Agency** now pose existential risks to enterprise data.

-This project demonstrates **technical leadership** and **innovation** by developing an autonomous, dual-agent security framework powered by specialized 8B parameter Small Language Models (SLMs).
+This project demonstrates **technical leadership** and **innovation** by developing an autonomous, dual-agent security framework powered by specialised 8B parameter Small Language Models (SLMs).
 It solves the critical tradeoff between security contextual reasoning and real-time performance.

 ---